FireEmblemUniverse/ColorzCore/README.md

 # Projects made with ColorzCore
 [Snek-GBA](https://github.com/LeonarthCG/Snek-GBA), by Leonarth.
 A full, independently made GBA game.
 ColorzCore was used as the linker and build tool.

 [VBA: Blitz Tendency](https://github.com/FireEmblemUniverse/VBA-Blitz-Tendency/), by Crazycolorz5.
 An extensive, community mod of Fire Emblem: The Sacred Stones.
-Consider the number of contributors, ColorzCore was used to make sequences of binary writes version controllable.
+Considering the large number of contributors, ColorzCore was used to make sequences of binary writes version controllable.
 It was also used as the build tool.